-Prerequisite or Co-requisites: For UG students -LIN 301, 302; or permission of instructor; for GRAD students - permission of instructor.
+Pre- or co-requisites: For UG students: LIN 301, 302; or permission of instructor; for Grad students: permission of instructor.

-LIN 537 - Iconicity and Depiction (3)
+LIN 537 - Depiction, Iconicity, and Gesture (3)

-In this course, students are introduced to a descriptive framework with which to identify and analyze iconicity and depiction in ASL and other signed languages.
-The first part of the course focuses on depiction typology, covering role-shifting, constructed action and dialogue, classifier constructions/depicting verbs, aspectual constructions, metaphorical depictions, and other imagistic uses of space.
-In the second part of the course, we examine depiction in artistic and academic settings as well as in everyday conversations and narratives.
+Students are introduced to a descriptive framework with which to identify and analyze iconicity and depiction in ASL and other signed languages and spoken languages as well.
+The course focuses on depiction typology, examining the structure of role-shifting, constructed action and dialogue, classifier constructions/depicting verbs, aspectual constructions, abstract/metaphorical depictions, and other imagistic uses of space, including different types of gesture.